 Consideration for the planet has us rediscovering many renewable and responsible products.
-Slaughterbeck Floors offer a variety of products that are environmentally responsible, durable and aesthetically pleasing.
-Here are some products and terms you’ll be hearing more and more of as our industry expands its eco-friendly products.
+Slaughterbeck Floors offer a variety of products that are environmentally responsible, durable, and aesthetically pleasing.

-Cork: Cork flooring is one of the most sustainable and renewable sources of flooring available today.
-The cork floors that we carry satisfy LEED credits for Rapidly Renewable Materials, Recyled Content, and Low Emitting Materials.
-They are also finished with a zero-VOC natural oil; overall, they are an excellent choice to promote green building, reducing environmental impact, and cleaning the air in your home!
+Cork flooring is one of the most sustainable and renewable sources of flooring available today.
+The cork floors that we carry satisfy LEED credits for Rapidly Renewable Materials, Recycled Content, and Low Emitting Materials.
+They are also finished with a zero-VOC natural oil; overall, they are an excellent choice to promote green building, reduce environmental impact, and clean the air in your home!
 Cork is also easy on the foot and a great insulator.
 When harvested, cork does not kill the tree.
 It continues growing and producing more cork for years to come!

-Linoleum: Made from linseed oil, wood flour, rosins, ecologically responsible pigments and jute backing; eco-friendly linoleum is a good and affordable choice.
-This linoleum comes in either sheet or laminate style flooring.
+Linoleum floors: Made from linseed oil, wood flour, rosins, ecologically responsible pigments and jute backing; eco-friendly linoleum is a good and affordable choice.
+It comes in either sheet or laminate style flooring.
 Linoleum was common more than 50 years ago and has been seeing a great resurgence due to its earth-friendly composition (linseed oil, wood or cork powder and ground limestone).
 Modern linoleum floors are low-VOC emission and highly durable.

-Engineered Flooring: This kind of flooring is a layered construction instead of a solid milled piece of lumber.
+Engineered Wood Flooring: This kind of flooring is a layered construction instead of a solid milled piece of lumber.
 The top layer is from the tree, sometimes called the wear layer.
 It is combined with a plywood base to create the flooring.
-Some consider this to be a more efficient, and because it uses much less wood, an environmentally friendly way to construct flooring.
+Some consider this to be a more efficient hardwood product and, because it uses much less wood, an environmentally friendly way to construct flooring.
 For example, solid Brazilian Cherry Wood is most often ¾” thick; an engineered piece uses 5/32” or less for the wear layer over a plywood base.